nais/doc/addons/objectstore.md

 # Objectstore / S3

 objectstore on NAIS stores files in buckets.
 On-prem uses rook ceph storage nodes as the storage solution.
-This is persistent storage and is available in all clusters.
-The cluster is currently running rook 1.2.x and ceph 14.2.x.
+This is persistent storage and available in all clusters.
+The preferred solution is to use GCP for both applications and buckets, but it is supported on-prem as well.

 The objectstore / S3 bucket access is secured with access keys and secret keys stored in kubernetes.